-Typically, students complete the program in four to five years.
+Students complete the program on average in four to five years.
 A student should pursue the doctoral program with a strong commitment.
 Students who extend the doctoral program are less likely to complete it.
 If several years pass after the course work has been completed, it is likely that some knowledge will have become outdated.
 Therefore, every student must do the following:

-1. Pass the comprehensive examination before starting the third year of the program.

-- 2. Successfully present a dissertation proposal by May of the fourth year. - 3.
+- 1. Pass the comprehensive examination before starting the third year of the program. - 2.
+Successfully present a dissertation proposal by December of the fourth year. - 3.
 Successfully defend a final dissertation and complete all degree requirements by May of the sixth year. - 4.
 Maintain continuous matriculation.

-For other rules governing time limits, see the Doctoral Program Handbook.
+There are other rules that govern time limits.
+They are explained in the doctoral handbook.
 All students should obtain a copy and be careful to follow these limits.
 Students not meeting these limits are asked to leave the program.